ignsagita/scd-poc-v2.1/README.md

 ### Data tab
 - Download any of the 8 input CSV templates, each with an embedded column guide explaining every field
-- Upload modified files — each is validated on upload with row-level error messages
+- Upload modified files: each is validated on upload with row-level error messages
 - Unuploaded files fall back to the built-in defaults automatically
 - Preview the current active dataset

 ### Configuration tab
-- **What-if demand sliders** — adjust lifecycle demand per hub by ±50% before running
+- **What-if demand sliders**: adjust lifecycle demand per hub by ±50% before running
 - Select which scenarios to run (any combination of B1 / B2 / OM / GM)
 - **B2:** single dropdown to select the baseline reference plant (applies to all products)
 - **OM:** alpha slider with live explanation of what the penalty means in cost-equivalent %; regional and category coverage constraints; explicit Run button (no auto-recompute on slider touch)
 - **GM:** regional percentage inputs with automatic sum validation

 ### Results tab
-- **Scenario comparison table** — all KPIs for all scenarios in one consolidated table with cost-avoidance delta column
+- **Scenario comparison table**: all KPIs for all scenarios in one consolidated table with cost-avoidance delta column
-- **KPI metric cards** — per-scenario with hover tooltips explaining each KPI
+- **KPI metric cards**: per-scenario with hover tooltips explaining each KPI
 - **Cost and regional breakdown charts** (Plotly, interactive)
-- **Network summary matrix** — plant × hub heatmap showing allocated volumes; hover for product-level breakdown
+- **Network summary matrix**: plant × hub heatmap showing allocated volumes; hover for product-level breakdown
-- **Diff Sankey diagram** — OM vs a selected baseline, colour-coded by route status (continuing / new / dropped)
+- **Diff Sankey diagram**: OM vs a selected baseline, colour-coded by route status (continuing / new / dropped)
-- **Alpha sensitivity analysis** — re-runs OM at 5 α values with chart and summary table
+- **Alpha sensitivity analysis**: re-runs OM at 5 α values with chart and summary table
-- **Alerts panel** — new-route alerts and consolidation candidates per scenario
+- **Alerts panel**: new-route alerts and consolidation candidates per scenario
 - Full allocation and plant summary tables
 - Download all results as a single ZIP or individual CSVs